 - Ghazaleh Rezaie, Barrister, 12 King's Bench Walk

 - Alex Padfield, Director, Hextalls

 - Claire Mulligan, Partner, Kennedys

 - Joanna Kolatsis, Director, Themis Advisory

-- Matt Gatenby, Senior Partner, Travlaw
+- Matt Gatenby, Senior Partner & Head of Litigation, Travlaw

 - Paula Macfarlane, Senior Solicitor, ABTA